Young couple smiles together as they look at a computer screen in their kitchen

 How do credit scores work?

-Once you get approved for credit products such as credit cards and loans, you begin to build a credit history, and the credit bureaus will use that history to calculate your credit score.
+Once you get approved for credit products such as credit cards and loans, you begin to establish a credit history, and the credit bureaus use that history to calculate your credit score.

 In order for a FICO® Score to be calculated, your credit report must have: